ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

 In the cluster is better to use the models unquantized since the GPUs have enough memory and it is much faster.

-With the H100 I'm able to fully finetune the model and that takes around 11.5s per batch (slightly slower than LoRA).
+With the H100 I'm able to fully finetune the model and that takes around 11.5s per batch of 32 samples (slightly slower than LoRA).

 ### Verify that I can overfit to the training dataset